rust-lang/triagebot/README.md

 I recommend at least skimming the [GitHub webhook documentation](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks) if you are not familiar with webhooks.
 In order for GitHub's webhooks to reach your triagebot server, you'll need to figure out some way to route them to your machine.
 There are various options on how to do this.
-You can poke holes into your firewall or use a proxy, but you shouldn't expose your machine to the the internet.
+You can poke holes into your firewall or use a proxy, but you shouldn't expose your machine to the internet.
 There are various services which help with this problem.
 These generally involve running a program on your machine that connects to an external server which relays the hooks into your machine.
 There are several to choose from: